 Direct people, to borrow a Wall Street metaphor, are the "bulls."
-They can be forcefully expressive, Type-A personalities who confront conflict, change, risk and decision-making head on... without giving it a second thought.
+They can be forcefully High-I, Type-A personalities who confront conflict, change, risk and decision-making head on... without giving it a second thought.
+While they experience their share of both success and failure, there is no doubt that they are willing to take a risk.

 Direct people are outspoken communicators and often dominate business meetings.
-They will tell you their opinions even if you do not want to hear them, and if they want your opinion, they'll give it to you!

-Direct people are competitive, impatient, and at times, confrontational.
+They will tell you their opinions even if you do not want to hear them.
+They are competitive, impatient, and at times, confrontational.
 They bulldoze or zoom their way through life.
 They often argue for the sake of arguing.
 They hold eye contact longer than average and possess an air of confidence.
 Their handshakes are memorable for their firmness.

-Direct people thrive on accomplishment and are not overly concerned with rules and policies.
+Direct people thrive on accomplishment and are less concerned with rules and policies.
 They are more likely to look for expedient ways to attain their goals than to focus on obstacles or setbacks.
 Ambiguity does not deter them; it encourages them.
 They take advantage of gray areas and call them "windows of opportunity."

 Indirect people are Wall Street "bears."
-They approach risk, decisionmaking, and change cautiously.
+They approach risk, decision-making, and change cautiously.
 They are the "meek who inherit the earth."
-They are the Type-B personalities who are slow-paced and low-key in their approach with others.
+They are the Type-B personalities who are slower-paced and low-key in their approach with others.

 Indirect people are tentative, reserved communicators.
-They are not eager, high-profile contributors in meetings (although their insights can be very valuable).
-When solicited for their opinions, they often preface their statements with qualifications such as: "Have we all considered what might happen if..." or "According to the theories/principles of..."
+While their insights can be very valuable, they are not aggressive, high-profile contributors in meetings.
+When solicited for their opinions, they often preface their statements with qualifications such as: "Have we all considered what might happen if..." or "According to the policies/principles of..."

-Indirect people avoid open conflict whenever possible.
+Indirect people avoid Open conflict whenever possible.
 They are more diplomatic, patient and cooperative.
 On unimportant issues, they will conform rather than argue.
-When they have strong convictions about an issue, however, they will stand their ground... often simply by withholding the approval being sought from them.
+When they have strong convictions about an issue, however, they will stand their ground... sometimes simply by withholding the approval being sought from them.
 They often base their delays on the need for additional research, pending contracts, or missing data.
 When they are less than completely convinced, they subconsciously weigh an issue's importance against the discomfort of confrontation.

 Indirect people are low profile, reserved and gentle.
-For example, their handshakes are sometimes soft, and they speak at a slower pace and lower volume than direct people.
+For example, their handshakes are sometimes soft, and they speak at a slower pace and lower volume than Direct people.
 They do not take the initiative at social gatherings, but prefer to wait for others to approach them.